netscaler/cloud-native-getting-started/on-prem/Unified-Ingress/README.md

     kubectl create -f https://raw.githubusercontent.com/citrix/cloud-native-getting-started/master/on-prem/Unified-Ingress/manifest/guestbook.yaml -n tier-2-adc
     ```
      ![guestbook](images/guestbook.PNG)

+    **Note:** In case you have directly started from Section C and have not followed the Section B, then you need to deploy Citrix Ingress Controller and RBAC from Section A and Ingress from Section B to make Section C work independently.

 2. Add the DNS entries in your local machine host files for accessing microservices though Internet
     Path for host file:[Windows] ``C:\Windows\System32\drivers\etc\hosts`` [Macbook] ``/etc/hosts``